Blake Sandberg: September 11th related illnesses

-Living in close proximity to the World Trade Center on 9/11/2001, Sandberg suffered and suffers from exposure to dust and fumes from Ground Zero of the September 11 attacks.
+Living in close proximity to the World Trade Center on 9/11/2001, Sandberg was exposure to dust and fumes from Ground Zero of the September 11 attacks.
 Sandberg has been hospitalized and treated for a series of related chronic illnesses in the years since the attack.

 Aliens (band)

 Sandberg is the guitarist, songwriter, and front man of the NYC based band Aliens.
 Aliens released their album "Head First" in 2007.